ayus-10/dash/README.md

     npm run build
    ```

-4. The app will be build in the **dist** folder, run it using live server.
+4. The app will be built in the **dist** folder, run it using live server.